lex23unwin/proj3demo/README.md

 # proj3demo
-gonna implement all of this in the real react repo once I finish it on here cause all that's kinda confusing lol
+gonna implement all of this in the real react repo once I finish it on here cause all that's kinda confusing lol Using landing page from tuesday and building from there today, kinda forgot to commit frequently